"OBO's effect": Kizz Daniel and Davido's 'Twe Twe' remix breaks record in 7 days

 Legit.ng had reported that De Angels, wife of nightlife businessman Cubana Chiefpriest had joined the league of celebrities dancing to 'Twe Twe' a song released by Kizz Daniel featuring Davido.

-The mother of three was at the concert where the song was been played and she could not help but shake her body to the rhymes.
+The mother of three was at the concert where the song was been played and she could not help but shake her body to the rhyme.

 Her husband also joined in twerking to the song as she held a cup of drink in his hands.